metaplex-foundation/docs/docs/candy-machine-v2/01-getting-started.md

 </p>
 </details>

 If the command is successful, you will see the updated balance at the end.
+Make sure you are entering the airdrop amount that is within the airdrop limit.
+Currently the maximum airdrop limit is 2 SOL.

 :::caution